ollylarkin-softwire/DevOps-Course-Starter/README.md

 You will also need to [create a Trello account](https://trello.com/signup) (or login if you have one already) and generate an API key and token by following [these instructions](https://trello.com/app-key).
 The key and token should then be added to the relevant variables in your `.env` file.

 This app will manage cards on a board of your choosing to keep track of 'to-do's.
 Either create a new board, or choose an existing one, and add its ID to the `BOARD_ID` variable in the `.env` file.
 This ID can be found in the URL in the browser when the board is open.
+The board used must have lists titled "To Do" and "Done" to be compatible with this app.

 ## Running the App